elec327/elec327.github.io/lab1/index.md

 [lab1\_skeleton.c](https://github.com/ckemere/ELEC327/blob/master/Labs/Lab1/lab1_skeleton.c)
 file to verify that CCS is setup correctly.
 (In Energia, you will need to create a new "sketch", add a tab with the name lab1.c or somesuch, erase the stuff in the first tab, and then code away in the second ".c" one.)
-You should also read thfrough this file: it shows the minimum amount of code needed to run the MSP430 in an infinite loop.
+You should also read through this file: it shows the minimum amount of code needed to run the MSP430 in an infinite loop.
 If you ever don't know what some variable acronym means, look it up!
 A useful practice is right clicking the name and going to "Open Declaration" (instructions for CCS are in red).
 For instance, in this file,